Explainable Semantic Communication for Text Tasks: Abstract

 \section{Abstract}

-Task-oriented semantic communication has garnered increasing attention due to its ability to reduce the amount of transmitted data without sacrificing task performance.
-While existing works have focused on designing advanced semantic communication architectures and efficient semantic codecs, challenges such as explainable and efficient semantic representation methods, and knowledge-based semantic compression algorithms have yet to be explored.
-These challenges have hindered the widespread adoption of semantic communication.
-To address these challenges, this paper proposes a novel Semantic Communication system based on Semantic Triplets (SCST), in which semantics are represented through explainable semantic triplets.
-A novel semantic extraction method is proposed to convert transmitted text into semantic triplets, where syntactic dependency analysis is introduced to improve semantic completeness.
-Furthermore, a semantic filtering method is designed to compress duplicate and task-irrelevant semantic triplets, making use of prior knowledge from the knowledge base.
-The filtered semantic triplets are then encoded and transmitted wirelessly to complete intelligent tasks at the receiver.
-To verify the effectiveness of the proposed SCST, it is applied to sentiment analysis and question-answering tasks, with semantic encoders and decoders designed for each task.
-Experimental results show that the proposed SCST achieves at least 43.5\% and 52\% accuracy gains, respectively, compared to traditional communication method.
-These results demonstrate that the proposed SCST can significantly improve semantic communication performance.
+Task-oriented semantic communication has gained increasing attention due to its ability to reduce the amount of transmitted data without sacrificing task performance.
+Although some prior efforts have been dedicated to developing semantic communications, the semantics in these works remains to be unexplainable.
+Challenges related to explainable semantic representation and knowledge-based semantic compression have yet to be explored.
+In this paper, we propose a triplet-based explainable semantic communication (TESC) scheme for representing text semantics efficiently.
+Specifically, we develop a semantic extraction method to convert text into triplets while using syntactic dependency analysis to enhance semantic completeness.
+Then, we design a semantic filtering method to further compress the duplicate and task-irrelevant triplets based on prior knowledge.
+The filtered triplets are encoded and transmitted to the receiver for completing intelligent tasks.
+Furthermore, we apply the propsed TESC scheme to two emblematic text tasks: sentiment analysis and question answering, in which the semantic codec is meticulously customized for each task.
+Experimental results demonstrate that 1) TESC scheme outperforms benchmarks in terms of Top-1 accuracy and transmission efficiency, and 2) TESC scheme enjoys about 150\% performance gain compared to the traditional communication method.